 Your cat may also come into contact with antifreeze that has been added to a toilet bowl.

 This occurs in homes where the residents will use antifreeze during the cold months to "winterize" their pipes.
 Even if you do not take this action in your own home, it is something to be aware of when visiting other homes, or when vacationing at a winter residence.

 It is the toxin, ethylene glycol, that makes antifreeze lethal.
-Ethylene glycol has a sweet taste to it; because of this, an animal will consume the liquid in quantity before the aftertaste becomes apparent and causes it to stop.
-By then, it is too late.
-It does not take a significant amount of ethylene glycol to cause fatal damage to the system; less than three ounces, or 88 ml, of antifreeze is sufficient to poison an animal.
-Antifreeze poisoning affects the brain, liver, and kidneys.
+Ethylene glycol has a sweet taste to it, causing animals to consume the liquid in quantity before the aftertaste becomes apparent and causes it to stop.
+By then, it is too late, as it does not take a significant amount of ethylene glycol to cause fatal damage to the system.
+Less than three ounces (88 ml) of antifreeze is sufficient to poison an animal, affecting the brain, liver and kidneys.

 Symptoms of Antifreeze Poisoning in Cats